AGH-Micro/.github/profile/README.md

 - 📡 radio and microwave technology,
 - 🖥️ telecomunication,
-- ⚙️ dish antennas construction and electronics,
+- ⚙️ antennas construction and electronics,

 in search of new challenges, creating **ground breaking solutions**, conjoining the world od electromagnetic waves and intelligent data analysys. 🎯